 The Department of Justice (DOJ) brings criminal prosecutions, and indeed most of the DOJ's cases are criminal cases.
 The DOJ Manual generally limits enforcement to conduct that is clearly unlawful, known to be unlawful, intended to suppress competition, or a repeat offense.
-The DOJ does not limit its enforcement to per se violations, and indictments cases in this book.
-But today direct appeal from district court to the U.S. Supreme Court is exceedingly rare, though possible in extreme cases.
-See 15 U.S.C. § 29.
+The DOJ does not limit its enforcement to per se violations, and indictments have even been sustained against agreements that other district courts found legal under the rule of reason.
+But as a matter of practice, virtually all the criminal prosecutions are for patently per se illegal horizontal agreements like price-fixing between unrelated competitors.
+These cases thus tend to raise few interesting legal issues in their adjudication.
+More interesting are the enforcement policy implications arising from the facts that the size of criminal penalties and number of criminal cases have both

-17. See California v.
+^{17.} See California v.
 ARC America Corp., 490 U.S. 93, 104-05 (1989).

-18. See Nash v.
+^{18.} See Nash v.
 United States, 229 U.S. 373, 376-78 (1913).

-19. United States v.
+^{19.} United States v.
 United States Gypsum, 438 U.S. 422, 444 & n.21 (1978).